junaidzaidi/Plaid-Integrations---Node/Readme.txt

 1. Run Server.
 (Server running on port 8000)
 2. Run Client.
 (Client should run on port 5173)
 3. Click the button "Connect a bank account" and follow the steps.
-4. Acceess Token and Auth details would be printed in Console.
+4. Access Token and Auth details would be printed in Console.